0xSalik/R2-Worker-API/README.md

 ## Setup

+- Create a worker and bind it to your R2 Bucket.

 - Create an authentication key and store it in a KV Namespace with the name `AUTH_KEY_SECRET`.
 You will use this key to authenticate with your api.

-- Edit the `wrangler.toml` file and add your worker name, account id and bucket name to it.
+- Edit the `wrangler.toml` file and add your worker name, account id and bucket name to it (you can get your account id with `$ wrangler whoami`).

 - Install wrangler and sign-in ([Read official docs for instructions](https://developers.cloudflare.com/workers/wrangler/install-and-update/)).